mariorcasa/KubernetesExercises/README.md

 # KubernetesExercises
-Kubernetes examples to any propuse
+This repository contains Kubernetes examples for various purposes.

+These exercises were created by AI and solved by me.